 – Any staff member working three or more days a week will receive mental health first aid training in order to better support our diverse community

 – We will embed artist wellbeing support into our creative processes in order to support our staff stay well during the making of our work

 – Company of Others will embark on a period of learning and investigating the history of the social model of disability alongside specific access training in order to better remove barriers to disabled, learning disabled and neuro-divergent members of our community

 This document was:

-Created by Nadia Iftkhar (CEO & Artistic Director) and Lily Einhorn (Creative Producer): December 2020
+Created by Nadia Iftkhar (CEO & Artistic Director) with support from Lily Einhorn (Creative Producer): December 2020